Roshan-R/old.blog/content/posts/unresponsive.md

 Alt+SysRq+E
 ```

+The SysRq key is the same as the PrintScreen Key.

-For terminating all processes, use
+For Rebooting the system, use

 ```bash
 Alt+SysRq+B